bjhardcastle/SlidebookObj/readme.md

 in Matlab and run it, so Matlab can find the '@SlidebookObj' folder and 'additionalfuncs'.

-## Creating an object from a .tiff file
+## Creating an object from a Tiff file

 Create a new object by running
 ```
 obj = SlidebookObj  % opens a file browser
 ```
-or specify the path to a tiff file
+or specify the path to a Tiff file
 ```
 obj = SlidebookObj(Tiffpath) % Tiffpath is the location of a tiff file as a string
 ```